-The author carried out a snap survey at his workplace by sending out 30 questionnaires to workmates via email (see Appendix for sample questionnaire).
-Only 8 of the respondents replied.
-Apparently due to heavy workloads of lecturing, marking, writing modules, mentoring students, attending meetings, among a host of activities, it is understandable that a poor response rate was a foregone conclusion.
-Be that as it may, the responses from the 8 respondents yielded some valuable insights worth sharing.
-Thirty-eight per cent (38%) of the respondents said they did not watch any of the three government TV channels while fifty per cent (50%) of respondents said they preferred watching TV2, the more recent and youth-inclined channel.
+The author carried out a snap survey at his workplace by sending out 120 questionnaires to workmates via email (see Appendix for sample questionnaire).
+Only 67 of the respondents, representing fifty six per cent (56%) did respond.
+Apparently due to heavy workloads of lecturing, marking, writing modules, mentoring students, attending meetings, among a host of activities, it is understandable that a low response rate was a foregone conclusion.
+Be that as it may, the responses from the 67 respondents yielded some valuable insights worth sharing.
+Twenty six respondents representing thirty nine per cent (39%) of the respondents said they did not watch any of the three government TV channels while thirty four respondents representing forty nine per cent (49%) of respondents said they preferred watching TV2, the more recent and youth-inclined channel.

-Thirteen per cent (13 %) said that they watched the oldest and politically-engineered progovernment channel for administrative convenience.
-When asked if they thought ZNBC was there for the public interest, only 25% answered in the affirmative.
-On innovation, thirtyeight per cent (38%) reported that ZNBC was not at all innovative as they lack creativity and they only repeated boring content.
-All the respondents overwhelmingly agreed that ZNBC has poor calibre of staff.
-Of the respondents who said they watched ZNBC channel, they all said their main interest was to watch ZNBC news which was often boring and biased towards the ruling government by adopting a lop-sided and non-independent style of reportage.
-Respondents concluded that ZNBC lacked variety in their programme presentations.
+Nine respondents representing thirteen per cent (13 %) said that they watched the oldest and politically-engineered pro-government channel, TV1, for administrative convenience.
+When asked if they thought ZNBC was there for the public interest, only seventeen respondents or twenty five per cent (25%) answered in the affirmative.
+On innovation, thirty eight per cent (38%) or twenty five respondents reported that ZNBC was not at all innovative as they lack creativity and they only kept on repeating boring content.
+Almost all the respondents overwhelmingly agreed that ZNBC has poor calibre of staff compared to other private or foreign channels.
+Of the respondents who said they watched ZNBC channel, they all said their main interest was to watch ZNBC news as patriots and not for the boring and biased news in favour of the ruling government.
+They said the news was lop-sided, unbalanced, and there was no independent style of reportage.
+Respondents also concluded that ZNBC lacked variety in their programme menu offering.

 However, ZNBC staff can be exonerated because they are employees who have to dance to the tune of their paymaster, the government.
-They are responsible and accountable to the government appointed board of directors and not responsible directly to the public.
+They are responsible and accountable to the government-appointed board of directors and not responsible directly to the public.
 Many people believe presenters have their scripts written for them by government officials, and those who do not toe the line get their sack.

-Sixty-five per cent (65%) of respondents said that they watched ZNBC once in a while.
-Fifty percent (50%) were calling for privatization of ZNBC to free it from government control and maje it efficient, effective, and economical.
-Respondents called for improvement in sound, picture, and content quality.
-Respondents said they had stopped reading government newspapers as they checked newspapers for advertisements or when alerted by someone to check some interesting stories.
-Of the government media, the Daily Mail Newspaper was adjudged the best in terms of quality of content and news coverage.
+Sixty seven per cent (67%) of respondents (44 of them) said that they watched ZNBC once in a while.
+Fifty per cent (50%) or 34 of them were calling for privatization of ZNBC to free it from government control and make it efficient, effective, and economical.
+Majority of respondents called for improvement in sound, picture, and content quality.
+Majority of them also said they had stopped reading government newspapers as they checked newspapers for advertisements or when alerted by someone to check some interesting stories.
+Besides, they could access all those media on their smart phones so there was no need to buy newspapers.
+Of the few who purchased government media newspapers, the Daily Mail Newspaper was adjudged the best in terms of quality of content and news coverage.
 From the questionnaire results, the following suggestions were forthcoming for improving the state-controlled media: